History of sound recording: Phonograph/Gramophone

 The phonograph, invented by Thomas Edison in 1877, could both record sound and play it back.
-The earliest type of phonograph sold recorded on a thin sheet of tinfoil wrapped around a grooved metal cylinder.
+The earliest type of phonograph recorded on a thin sheet of tinfoil wrapped around a grooved metal cylinder.
 A stylus connected to a sound-vibrated diaphragm indented the foil into the groove as the cylinder rotated.
 The stylus vibration was at a right angle to the recording surface, so the depth of the indentation varied with the audio-frequency changes in air pressure that carried the sound.
 This arrangement is known as vertical or hill-and-dale recording.
 The sound could be played back by tracing the stylus along the recorded groove and acoustically coupling its resulting vibrations to the surrounding air through the diaphragm and a so-called amplifying horn.

 The crude tinfoil phonograph proved to be of little use except as a novelty.
 It was not until the late 1880s that an improved and much more useful form of the phonograph was marketed.
-The new machines recorded on easily removable hollow wax cylinders and the groove was engraved into the surface rather than indented.
+The new machines recorded on easily removable hollow wax cylinders, and the groove was engraved into the surface rather than indented.
 The targeted use was business communication, and in that context, the cylinder format had some advantages.
 When entertainment use proved to be the real source of profits, one seemingly negligible disadvantage became a major problem: the difficulty of making copies of a recorded cylinder in large quantities.

 At first, cylinders were copied by acoustically connecting a playback machine to one or more recording machines through flexible tubing, an arrangement that degraded the audio quality of the copies.
 Later, a pantograph mechanism was used, but it could only produce about 25 fair copies before the original was too worn down.
 During a recording session, as many as a dozen machines could be arrayed in front of the performers to record multiple originals.
 Still, a single take would ultimately yield only a few hundred copies at best, so performers were booked for marathon recording sessions in which they had to repeat their most popular numbers over and over again.
 By 1902, successful molding processes for manufacturing prerecorded cylinders had been developed.